-This chorizo orzo bake is a one-pan wonder packed with smoky, spicy, and creamy flavours.
+This chorizo orzo bake is a packed with smoky, spicy and creamy flavours and all made in the one pan.
 Sliced chorizo and onion are baked with orzo, diced tomatoes, sundried tomatoes, and Cajun seasoning for a rich, comforting dish.
 A swirl of Greek yogurt adds a creamy touch, while fresh spinach balances out the bold flavors.

 Jump to: